-- Press the corresponding button of the slideout you want to operate. - ☐ Press and hold the (extend/retract) arrow button to move the room in or out. - Press the on/off button once more to power off the remote.
+- □ Press the corresponding button of the slideout you want to operate. - Press the on/off button once more to power off the remote.

 ALWAYS allow the controller to stop both motors before releasing the switch button.

 DO NOT try to time the end of the stroke by releasing the button early.